charted-co/charted/README.md

 To try Charted out, simply download the repo and run `npm install` to install dependencies.
 After that you will be able to run `npm start`.
 This will start a server at localhost:3000.

+You can also run Charted via _docker_ by running `docker build -t charted .` in the repo to build the container.
+You will them be able to run the container using
+`docker run -p 3000:3000 charted`.
+Server will be accessible at localhost:3000